jcholder-thoughtworks/ray_tracer_challenge/JOURNAL.md

 Dang, I wasted plenty of time and effort by not first re-reading which vector/point operations are actually supported.

 Dang again.
 If I'd realized that operator overloading would have been so easy I would have lead with that instead of bothering with intermediate functions.

+Seeing all these operations that include the W component of the example tuples and hoping that my W-less Vector struct doesn't cause me problems in regards to this later.